JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/RecordNumberToObsSpace.rst

 ----------------------

 If the ObsSpace is grouped into records, each record is assigned a unique numerical identifier in the ioda code.
-The `RecordNumberToObsSpace` ObsFunction can be used to write out this identifier for use as a variable in ufo.
+The :code:`RecordNumberToObsSpace` ObsFunction can be used to write out this identifier for use as a variable in ufo.

 If the ObsSpace has not been divided into records, attempting to use this ObsFunction